nightroman/Invoke-Build/Tasks/Extends/README.md

 **Build blocks**

-Scripts may define Enter/Exit blocks for build, script tasks, task jobs.
+Scripts may define Enter / Exit blocks for build, tasks, jobs.

 - Inheritance

-    Each script in the inheritance tree has it own build blocks.
+    Each script in the inheritance tree has its own build blocks.

 - Dot-sourcing

     Build blocks are the same for all scripts.

-## Shared build script parameters
+## Shared build parameters

 Same name parameters in different scripts in the inheritance tree are treated as shared.

-Ideally, shared parameters should be defined in all scripts using same types and attributes, even same default values perhaps.
+Ideally, shared parameters should be defined in all scripts using same types and attributes, maybe even same default values, to avoid runtime confusions.

-This is not always needed or possible.
-So the engine does not check anything.
+Yet this is not always needed or possible.
+The engine does not check anything.
 On the inheritance tree traversal the last processed parameter with the same name wins, i.e. becomes the root script dynamic parameter.

-Examples below use the same `Configuration` and show some subtleties.
+Examples below use the same parameter `Configuration` and show subtleties.

+## Renamed build tasks

+Build scripts in the inheritance tree are expected to have tasks with same names, e.g. `Build`, `Clean`, `Test`, etc. Unlike script parameters, tasks cannot be "shared".
+But they may be optionally renamed.

+In order to rename inherited tasks with a custom prefix, `ValidateScript` of `Extends` should return the script path with this prefix separated by `::`.

+For example, the path `"main::.\src\.build.ps1"` tells to extend the script `.\src\.build.ps1` and rename its tasks using the prefix `main::`, so that the original task `Build` becomes `main::Build`.

+## Examples

-## Multilevel inheritance example
+### Multilevel inheritance example

 [Multilevel](Multilevel) shows multilevel inheritance: